NewsMilwaukee County

 MILWAUKEE — A Milwaukee police officer was hurt in a shooting Wednesday after police tried to stop a man who was carrying a rifle and firing shots into the air.

-That's when a 37-year-old male officer with eight years of service fired at the man.
-Sources tell TMJ4 the suspect later died.
+At that point, a 37-year-old male officer with eight years of service fired at the suspect.
+Police said the suspect was killed in the exchange.

-A 34-year-old male police officer, also with eight years of service, was hurt in the exchange of gunfire.
-The officer was shot twice - once in the torso and once in the leg, sources say.
+A 34-year-old male officer, also with eight years of service, was injured in the shooting.
+Sources said he was shot twice—once in the torso and once in the leg.

 Watch: Milwaukee Police hold media briefing on officer hurt in confrontation with man carrying rifle: